core-wg/yang-cbor/draft-veillette-core-cool-library-latest.md

 # Acknowledgments

-The YANG module defined by this memo have been derived from an already existing YANG module targetting the RESTconf protocol {{-restconf}}.
-We will like to thank the authors of this prior work {{-yang-library}} which have been essential for the development of "ietf-cool-library" targetting the Constrained Objects Language {{-core-cool}} protocol.
-The authors would also like to thank Andy Bierman for his recommendations on the appraoch to use and his review of the resulting YANG module.
+The YANG module defined by this memo have been derived from an already existing YANG module targeting the RESTconf protocol {{-restconf}}.
+We will like to thank the authors of this prior work {{-yang-library}} which have been essential for the development of "ietf-cool-library" targeting the Constrained Objects Language {{-core-cool}} protocol.
+The authors would also like to thank Andy Bierman for his recommendations and his review of the resulting YANG module.

 --- back